Smash World Tour: 2021

 The 2021 edition used a completely different format due to the COVID-19 pandemic making holding large, open offline tournaments impossible; instead of having pre-existing events be part of the tour, the Smash World Tour organized its own events dedicated to qualification.

 To qualify for the Championships, players would have to place high in the Regional Finals, 16-player offline tournaments; each region had a different number of players that would qualify for the Championships at each Regional Finals.
 To avoid large concentrations of players during the pandemic, Ultimate players had to qualify for the Regional Finals via Qualifiers, large open tournaments held online, while notable Melee players were directly invited to the Regional Finals.
 Each tournament had eight final entrants joining via the Last Chance Qualifier, making the total number of participants in the Championship 40, instead of 32 like the other years.

 The regions for both games are North America East, North America West (for Canada and the United States), Central America (including Mexico, although it is not considered part of Central America), South America, Europe, East Asia, and Oceania.
 Not counting the Last Chance Qualifier, the 2021 Smash World Championship was divided in two parts.
 In the first two days, a round-robin phase saw all 40 entrants divided in eight groups of five players who would all face each other, with a double-elimination bracket phase taking place on the third and final day.
 For each group of the round-robin phase, the player ranked first started the bracket phase in the winners' side, the players ranked 2nd and 3rd would start in losers' side, and the players ranked 4th and 5th would be directly eliminated.
-The $75,000 prize pool for each game would have been divided between all 40 qualified players, from $20,000 going to the winner to $500 going to the players ranked below top 24.
+The $75,000 prize pool for each game would have been divided between all 40 qualified players, from $20,000 going to the winner to $500 going to the players ranked below the top 24.

 In addition to the World Championship and Last Chance Qualifier, a few side-events took place during the event, mainly for players who had participated in the Last Chance Qualifier but failed to qualify: doubles tournaments for both games, a "low tier" tournament (for characters considered lesser on the competitive scene) for Melee, and a Squad Strike tournament for Ultimate.